emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 }
 ```

-Now we can access our custom colors using "dot" notation `Color.defaultTextColor` and Xcode will prefill the values for us!!
+Now we can access our custom colors using the "dot" notation `Color`.defaultTextColor` and Xcode will prefill the values for us!!

 ### App Wide Background Color